trueagi-io/hyperon-moses/docs/metta-port-highlevel-guide/metta-port-highlevel-guide.md

 is an evolutionary program learner initially developed by Moshe Looks.
 It takes in input a problem description, and outputs a set of programs supposed to solve that problem.
-A typical example is the problem of fitting data, in that case the problem description may be a table mapping inputs to outputs alongside a fitness function measuring how well a candidate fits that data.
+A typical example is the problem of fitting data, in that case the problem description may be a table of inputs and outputs alongside a fitness function measuring how well a candidate fits that data.

-I believe the primary motivation behind the creation of MOSES came from the desire to adapt existing EDA (Estimation of Distribution Algorithm) methods to evolve programs instead of mere bitstrings.
+I believe the primary motivation behind the creation of MOSES came from the desire to adapt existing EDA (Estimation of Distribution Algorithm) methods to evolve programs instead of bitstrings.
+Upon investigating that space, Moshe, with the help of Ben, discovered that by combining a few tricks, evolving programs using EDA was actually competitive.
+We'll come back to these tricks but, let me say that, as with anything, these tricks tend to only work well under some assumptions, which will attempt to recall as well.

-Upon investigating that space, Moshe (probably with the help of Ben) discovered that by combining a few tricks, evolving programs using EDA was actually competitive.
-We'll come back to these tricks but, let me say that, as with anything, these tend to only work well under some assumptions, which will attempt to recall as well.
+In terms of performances, MOSES did achieve good results for its time for evolving programs restricted to Boolean expressions, and to a lesser extend programs involving more general programmatic constructs such as fold.
+It performed poorly for programs involving floating point numbers (in spite of Moshe inventing a clever representation of numbers amenable to linkage discovery).
+Later on it was also used to evolve programs controlling agents to perform imitation learning in virtual environments, with some good success.

 Initially, the target programming language (i.e. the representational language of the candidates being evolved) supported by MOSES was its own thing, called Combo and described by Moshe as "Lisp with a bad haircut".
-Later on, as OpenCog Classic developed, the need to integrate MOSES more deeply into OpenCog Classic came to be, and the work of replacing Combo by Atomese, the language of OpenCog Classic (the equivalent of MeTTa for Hyperon) was initiated.
+Later on, as OpenCog Classic developed, the need to integrate MOSES more deeply into OpenCog Classic came to be, and the task of replacing Combo by Atomese, the language of OpenCog Classic (the equivalent of MeTTa for Hyperon) was initiated.
 The resulting product was called AS-MOSES, for AtomSpace-MOSES.
-That endeavor however was never completed because the development effort was then shifted from OpenCog Classic to Hyperon.
+That endeavor was never completed because the development effort was then shifted from OpenCog Classic to Hyperon.

 The repositories of MOSES can be found [here](URL) and that of AS-MOSES can be found [there](URL).
-There are very similar, the main difference is that AS-MOSES contains some code for evolving Atomese programs beside Combo.
-The AS-MOSES code base is, in some respects, a tiny bit cleaner, but also larger due to the additional Atomese support.
+There are quite similar, the main difference is that AS-MOSES contains some code for evolving Atomese programs beside Combo.
+The AS-MOSES code base is, in some limited respects, a bit cleaner, but also larger due to the additional Atomese support.
 In the rest of the document I will often mention MOSES while meaning either MOSES or AS-MOSES.

 ## The Goal of the Port

 I believe the goal of the port should not be to verbatimely reproduce AS-MOSES inside Hyperon.
-The goal, in my opinion, should be to create a *sufficiently open-ended program learning framework that integrates well with the rest of Hyperon to enable some form of cognitive synergy*.
+The goal, in my opinion and ultimately, should be to create a *sufficiently open-ended program learning framework that integrates well with the rest of Hyperon to enable some form of cognitive synergy*.
 Indeed, even though AS-MOSES contains important innovations that we want to be ported, it largely misses the cognitive synergy aspect.

 Pragmatically speaking, cognitive synergy here means that if MOSES gets stuck in the process of evolving programs, it can formulate a